How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Intense weight lifting makes a difference.
 In reference to resistance training, intensity is how heavy your lifts are compared to your one rep max.

-Training in the 1-6 rep range boosts anabolic hormones such as testosterone, growth hormone, and insulin-like growth factor (IGF-1) to a greater degree than less intense lifts, yet all weight training does this to an extent.
+Training in the 1-6 rep range boosts anabolic hormones such as testosterone, growth hormone, and insulin-like growth factor (IGF-1) to a greater degree than less intense lifts, yet all weight training has an impact.

-Sprinkle in a bit of heavy along with your hypertrophy-focused moves to supersize hormonal responses.
+Sprinkle in a bit of heavy along with your hypertrophy-focused moves to kick up hormonal activity.

 Train With More Volume

-In case you’re unaware, in weight training circles volume is a reference to the amount of sets you knock out in a session for a particular muscle group.
+In weight training circles volume is a reference to the amount of sets you knock out in a session for a particular muscle group.

 Try Shorter Rest Periods

-Extended rest periods between sets is good for recovering and allowing you handle more resistance per rep. But!
+Extended rest periods between sets is good for recovering and allowing you to handle more resistance per rep.

 This is certainly the enemy of a pump and isn’t the most efficient way to build muscle (sorry powerlifters).